 If you’re a military member, you’ll be eligible to file free with TaxSlayer Classic, which includes more complicated tax situations, the Child Tax Credit, HSA contributions, itemized deductions, self-employment income and more.

 Not actually free but best for affordable complex tax returns

 Despite its name, FreeTaxUSA is one of the two resources on this list that definitely is not 100% free.
 Still, at $14.99 per state filing, this service is extremely affordable.

 If you have a more complicated tax return including self-employment, itemized deductions, IRA/HSA contributions or something else entirely, you’ll still be able to file your federal tax return for free with FreeTaxUSA.
 No matter how complicated your federal return is, you’ll get the same flat rate for state returns.

 If you find that you’re not eligible for other free tax filing options, FreeTaxUSA may be the best option for you.
-If you feel like you need additional support, you can purchase the Deluxe version for $19.94, which includes state and federal returns.
-It comes with live support, audit assistance and unlimited amended returns and audit assist.
+If you feel like you need additional support, you can purchase the Deluxe version for $6.99, which includes priority support with live chat, unlimited amended returns and audit assist.
 You’ll still have to pay an additional fee for each state return.

 Best for simple, free federal returns